arielm/chronotext-playground/Sketches/TestBed2/README.md

 cd Sketches/TestBed2/ios
 xcrun xcodebuild -project TestBed2.xcodeproj -target Target1 -configuration Release
 ```
-This should produce an `.ipa` file signed with the *default identity* (automatically picked by XCode.)
+This should produce an `.app` bundle signed with the *default identity* (automatically picked by XCode.)
 If you have several identities installed, you can force one of them to be used, as follows:

 ```
 xcrun xcodebuild -project TestBed2.xcodeproj -target Target1 -configuration Release CODE_SIGN_IDENTITY="iPhone Developer: Ariel Malka (**********)"